· Pavel Tkachenko · .md

 Btree index

 B-tree is the most used index type in relational databases.
-We will cover the practical aspect of this type of index, but if you are interested in theory, you can read great a article about it here.
-When you create an index in Rails without specifying its type, btree will be assigned by default.
-First, create migration and add two indexes for each column.
+We will cover the practical aspect of this type of index.
+When you create an index in a Rails app without specifying its type, btree will be assigned by default.
+First, create a migration and add two indexes for each column.

 rails g migration add_indexes_to_users_last_and_first_name